debtcollective/discourse-debtcollective-private-message/README.md

 # discourse-debtcollective-private-message-menu

-A plugin to customize private message post-menu items.
+A plugin to customize private message with debtcollective features

 ![example](example.png)